Pupil Premium 2021-2022

 Please click here for our Pupil Premium Policy

-In 2020/21 Claremont High School Academy is projecting to receive funding for a total of 223 students who are entitled to the Pupil Premium.
-A projected funding amount of £216,095 has been allocated to support, challenge and ensure that the cohort of students are reaching their full potential.
+In 2021/22 Claremont High School Academy is projecting to receive funding for a total of 205 students who are entitled to the Pupil Premium. with the additional Recovery Premium Allocation, a projected funding amount of £228,195 has been allocated to support, challenge and ensure that this cohort of students are reaching their full potential.

-Following a period of school closure due to the Covid-19 pandemic, we recognize that it will be even more important this year to make sure the funding is used effectively to support our disadvantaged pupils in making progress.
-If and when we receive any additional 'catch-Up funding' as promised by the government, this will be used in conjunction with our PP funding to ensure that we are supporting pupils where the need is greatest.
+Following a period of school closure due to the Covid-19 pandemic, we recognize that it will be even more important this year to make sure the funding is used effectively to support our disadvantaged pupils in making progress and ensuring their mental health needs are met.

 For the current academic year Claremont High School Academy has made a long term commitment to our most vulnerable group of students by developing the learning opportunities for our students.
 Funding allows the current curriculum to be generously staffed to allow for smaller groups of students to make sustained and rapid progress.
-A teacher student ratio which enhances student outcomes is a priority to every student having the opportunity to develop their skills and learning capabilities.
 Some of the activities currently taking place during the current academic year include:

-- One-to-one support meetings with all DA pupils and PPMs
+- One-to-one support meetings between all DA pupils and PPMs

 - Study Clubs and homework clubs year 7 to 11, including breakfast study sessions for year 11